hansroland/reflex-dom-inbits/tutorial.md

 The last 2 changes make the programs much simpler!

-In this tutorial, we will use the library versions reflex-dom-0.4 and reflex-0.5 from Github.
+In this tutorial, we will use the newer library versions reflex-dom-0.4 and reflex-0.5 from Github.
 Unfortunately most of the examples will not compile with reflex-dom-0.3!

 ## Popular Language Extensions

-To write Reflex programs, very often we use some of the following GHC Haskell language extensions
+To write Reflex programs, very often we use some of the following GHC Haskell language extensions:

 ```{-# LANGUAGE OverloadedStrings #-}```